 If you’re watching a Spanish movie and want to learn more, make sure you don’t use English subtitles.
 Switch to Spanish subtitles if any!
 Now sit back and enjoy these movies.
 Then pick your favorite one and write a short summary about it in Spanish.
 Great way to practice writing, too!

-Jeremy Raynolds is a freelancer and copywriter for a popular magazine.
+Jeremy Raynolds is a freelancer and copywriter for a popular magazine and works as editor at ResumeHelp.
 His services help students succeed in school and improve their academic performance.
 In his free time, Jeremy likes to watch Spanish movies and teach piano lessons.